Solatglas/kindle-to-obsidian/README.md

 ./run.sh
 ```

-That's it.
 The GUI will open.
 Select your files and click Sync.

 ---